Ford F-Series (tenth generation): 1997–2004

 Sales of the F-150 surged in the tenth generation from 750,000 to over 900,000 in 2001 as products from General Motors and Chrysler lagged.
 Ford's sales dropped, however, for the final years of this generation as the redesigned Dodge Ram and refreshed Chevrolet Silverado and GMC Sierra were released.

 The new F-150 was Motor Trend magazine's Truck of the Year in 1997.
 The tenth-generation F-150 had a minor facelift in September 1998, along with some minor interior updates to the 1999 model, including a redesigned instrument cluster and new door panels for the additional door.
 The manual transmission was removed from the Lariat for the 1999 model year, which was also the last year of the regular cab in Lariat trim.
-On December 13, 1999, production began on the SuperCrew cab, which launched in February 2000 as part of the 2001 model year.
+On December 13, 1999, production began on the SuperCrew cab, which launched in February 2000 as an early 2001 model.

 Ford also produced a limited number of F-150s with 2003 body styles, which were marketed as "F-150 Heritage" (not to be confused with the 2003 "Heritage Edition").
 The only exterior change for 2004 models was that the headlamps had fully amber turn signal lenses.
 The SuperCrew body style and the Lariat trim were dropped, leaving only the XL and XLT trims available.
 The manual transmission option with the 4.6 L V8 was also discontinued.
 The final tenth-generation F-150 rolled off the assembly line on June 28, 2004.

 This generation of F-150 was sold in Mexico alongside the new eleventh-generation F-Series through 2008.
 It was only available as a Regular Cab and in XL trim, while the newer model was available in more trims.
 SuperCab and SuperCrew configurations and the new model was badged as Lobo, while the older model retained the F-150 name.